o3de/o3de.org/content/docs/userguide/rendering/shadows-tuning.md

 ![\[Cascades debug mode enabled.\]](/images/userguide/rendering/rendering-graphics-shadows-tuning-3.png)

-## Step 3: Maximize the Number of Cascades<a name="rendering-graphics-shadows-tuning-maximize-the-number-of-cascades"></a>
+## Step 3: Maximize the Number of Cascades {#rendering-graphics-shadows-tuning-maximize-the-number-of-cascades}

 To create the highest quality shadows, start by maximizing the number of cascades and then scale back as needed\.
 To maximize the number of cascades, enter the `e_GsmLodsNum` console variable, which specifies the number of gradient shadow map levels of detail \(LOD\)\.
 The default is `5`\.